ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - Cross-account sharing is free with AWS Lake Formation
 - S3 is the storage layer for Lake Formation
 - You can registering existing S3 buckets that contain your data, creates new buckets for the data lake and imports data into them

+Amazon Athena supports a wide variety of data formats like CSV, TSV, JSON, or Textfiles and also supports open-source columnar formats such as Apache ORC and Apache Parquet.
+Athena also supports compressed data in Snappy, Zlib, LZO, and GZIP formats.
+By compressing, partitioning, and using columnar formats you can improve performance and reduce your costs.

+Parquet and ORC file formats both support predicate pushdown (also called predicate filtering).
+Parquet and ORC both have blocks of data that represent column values.
+Each block holds statistics for the block, such as max/min values.
+When a query is being executed, these statistics determine whether the block should be read or skipped.

+Athena charges you by the amount of data scanned per query.
+You can save on costs and get better performance if you partition the data, compress data, or convert it to columnar formats such as Apache Parquet.

+Apache Parquet is an open-source columnar storage format that is 2x faster to unload and takes up 6x less storage in Amazon S3 as compared to other text formats.
+One can COPY Apache Parquet and Apache ORC file formats from Amazon S3 to your Amazon Redshift cluster.
+Using AWS Glue, one can configure and run a job to transform CSV data to Parquet.
+Parquet is a columnar format that is well suited for AWS analytics services like Amazon Athena and Amazon Redshift Spectrum.

+When an integrated AWS service requests access to data in an Amazon S3 location that is access-controlled by AWS Lake Formation, Lake Formation supplies temporary credentials to access the data.
+To enable Lake Formation to control access to underlying data at an Amazon S3 location, you register that location with Lake Formation.

+To enable Lake Formation principals to read and write underlying data with access controlled by Lake Formation permissions:

+– The Amazon S3 locations that contain the data must be registered with Lake Formation.

+– Principals who create Data Catalog tables that point to underlying data locations must have data location permissions.

+– Principals who read and write underlying data must have Lake Formation data access permissions on the Data Catalog tables that point to the underlying data locations.

+– Principals who read and write underlying data must have the lakeformation:GetDataAccess IAM permission.

 # Apache Flink
 - Fully managed service that allows you to run Flink on a managed cluster